-Barbara Petzen is director of training initiatives at the Abshire-Inamori Leadership Academy at CSIS.
-In this role, she develops executive education and other training programs.
-She is also director of Middle East Connections, a not-for-profit initiative specializing in professional development and curriculum development on the Middle East and Islam, global education, and study tours to the Middle East for American educators.
+Barbara Petzen is director of Learning Experiences with the Abshire-Inamori Leadership Academy at CSIS.
+In this role, she designs and delivers executive education and other training programs with a focus on experiential learning in leadership, communication, innovation, negotiation, temperament assessment, career development, and geopolitics.
+Beyond her work at CSIS, she is director of Middle East Connections, a not-for-profit initiative specializing in professional development and curriculum development on the Middle East and Islam, global education, and study tours to the Middle East for American educators.
 She is past president of the Middle East Outreach Council, a national consortium of educators working to further Americans’ understanding about the Middle East.